Here is a look at the life of Pakistan’s former Prime Minister Nawaz Sharif.

 April 6, 2000 - Is convicted of plane hijacking/terrorism and sentenced to life imprisonment.
-He was charged with hijacking because he attempted to prevent a plane Musharraf was flying in from landing at any airport in Pakistan, when the plane was extremely low on fuel.
-Sharif knew of Musharraf's coup intentions.
+He is charged with hijacking because he attempted to prevent a plane Musharraf was flying in from landing at any airport in Pakistan, when the plane was low on fuel.
+Sharif knew of Musharraf’s coup intentions.

 December 2000-August 2007- In exile in Saudi Arabia.

-August 23, 2007 - Pakistan's Supreme court lifts the exile imposed on Sharif.
-He served only seven of his 10 year exile.
+August 23, 2007 - Pakistan’s Supreme Court lifts the exile imposed on Sharif.
+He served only seven of his 10-year exile.

 September 10, 2007 - Attempts to return to Pakistan but is deported just hours after his arrival.